 Many people, women and children mostly, cannot choose to urinate or defecate independently, how effective is the waste separation for liquid and solids if these processes happen simultaneously?
 How often does liquid get into solids accidentally?

 With the C-Head, dumping the solid waste is easy and relatively clean.
-Some dusting of medium and areas of residual waste may remain behind on the inside of the bucket but it is usually minimal and can be hosed off easily, especially if the bucket is filled with water and allowed to sit for a short time before taking a garden hose to it.
+Some dusting of medium and small areas of residual waste may remain behind on the inside of the bucket but it is usually minimal and can be hosed off easily, especially if the bucket is filled with water and allowed to sit for a short time before taking a garden hose to it.
 When the bucket is full, the waste is normally damp looking but not “wet,” at least it shouldn’t be.
 If it is wet then excess urine is finding its way into the solid waste bucket during use.
 It will smell like sewage long before it gets wet.
 The best solution if that happens is to empty the bucket into a plastic bag or compost tower and rinse and refill the bucket with dry medium.
 If the medium is very wet then add more medium and churn it until it dries out enough to pour it out.
 The best practice is to empty the toilet as soon as you detect a sewage smell.

 It is imperative that the pee and poop stay separated to keep the toilet odor free.
 That being said, everybody’s physiology is different and some women find it more difficult than others to get everything in the right spot.
 Men get a pass.
 Children are usually not a problem because they are usually fascinated by going to the bathroom and pay special attention to what they are doing.
 Just instruct them to get everything where it is supposed to go.